mambydiaby/Projet_Genie_Logiciel/README.md

 # Projet_Genie_Logiciel

+## Introduction

+As part of the "Génie Logiciel Avancé" course, we plan to carry out the development of a flight sharing web-based platform.
+This platform will connect certified pilots with passengers wishing to book one of their flight.
+The purpose of this website, and therefore the outcome of the project, is to allow clients to book seats for a flight of their choice.

+The purpose of the project is to create a performing platform that is easy to use, both for the pilots and the aspiring passengers.
+We will make all information about the available flights and their details accessible for anyone to browse through.
+Once logged, a passenger will be able to book a flight.
+The pilot will then be able to accept or refuse their request through an email.
+In case of acceptance by the pilot, the passengers will have access to all the private information of the flight.

 ## How to run this project

 ### Important !
 Check ElasticSearch version first!  it has to be elastic search version 5.x.x